AlbertHoang/FirstProjectInDjango/README.md

 #Reviews
 This is such a great course to start learning Django from scratch.
-Celeb give general ideas about models, views, templates, url patterns as well as how to implement and install an Django project and app.
+Celeb prodives general ideas about models, views, templates, url patterns as well as how to implement and install an Django project and app.
 At the end, I have a beautiful site of Pet medicine and one admin page.
 The admin page you can view the databases of pets and adjust the control of users on site.